spinrdf/spinrdf/CONTRIBUTING.md

 project.
 If the contribution is part of your employment, please arrange this before making the contribution.

-At some time in the future, the sinrdf project may request an Apache software grant.
-This grants additional rioghts so that the code can more easily incoprorated in releases by a Apache Software Foundation Project.
+At some time in the future, the spinrdf project may request an Apache software grant from contributors.
+This grants additional rights so that the code can more easily be incoprorated into releases by an Apache Software Foundation Project.

 For a large contributions, the project may also ask for a specific software grant from the contributor.